pluralsight/guides/in-review/big-data/data-stream-management-with-apache-kafka-streams/article.md

 This was just a simple example for how simple things can become with proper infrastructure and system architecture.

 If you’re already dealing with microservices and thus abide by the rules that a microservices architecture lives by, Kafka Streams should definitely be a tool in your infrastructure toolbox!

+Think about it.

 # In Conclusion